Mikaela/shell-things/etc/systemd/resolved.conf.d/README.md

   should exist anyway as I don't trust systemd-resolved entirely.
 Anyway if there truly is no local resolver, systemd-resolved will detect that and act accordingly.)
-  - To rephrase, this is to be used together with other files, especially some of those beginning with `dot-`.
+  - To rephrase, this is to be used together with other files, especially some of those beginning with `10-dot-`.
-- `dot-*.conf` - configuration to use the DNS provider with DNS-over-TLS.
+- `10-dot-*.conf` - configuration to use the DNS provider with DNS-over-TLS.
   At least one of these should be used in addition to `00-defaults.conf`
+- `98-local-resolver.conf` attempts to configure localhost resolver and disables unnecessary features for that scenario.
+- `99-lan-resolver.conf.sample` when renamed would allow enabling resolvers on LAN assuming they are trusted.
+Note that if used together with `98-local-resolver.conf`, DNSSEC would be disabled.
 - `README.md` - you are reading it right now.

 ## General commentary